spencermeyer/Ruby_Webscraping/README.md

 For testing, I set up a Sinatra server (hosted in a different Git repository) to serve up test assets in development and test modes, and I'm using the 'vcr' gem to replay it in test mode.

+The app is database heavy and takes time to do the scraping.
+To optimise this I've:
+1) collected all the data in a massive hash and then saved it all in one db transaction at the end instead of individual transactions.
+I do various age grade and age category positions allocations on the hash before saving, this is MUCH faster than using active record.

 Deployment.
 -----------
 I've written a separate document for my Digital Ocean machine build log, it took a long time to get this right.